Table of Contents

 • Required sensors: Accelerometer and gyroscope

-• Applicable scenarios: When the target image moves out of the current camera field of view, the device motion data is used to maintain the pose consistency of virtual objects for stable and continuous tracking.
+• Applicable scenarios: Maintain virtual object pose continuity using device motion data when the target image moves out of the current camera view, ensuring stable and continuous tracking

 Platform support